 9-10 am at the SVAC continue!

 Alexandra Langstaff will guide the class as we move in ways that promote balance, flexibility and strength, and quiet down our chattering minds.
-Meets in the Arkell pavilion foyer.
+Meets on the new terrace at the Southern Vermont Art Center or the Arkell pavilion foyer.
 All levels are welcome.

 Contact us to register.